Liskeard Summer Holiday Events 2025

 Discover weird and wonderful creatures in the new pond at Cotehele Quay with drop-in, pond dipping sessions.
 Join us as we hunt for the creatures which live in (and on!) the pond.
 Watch the water closely, or have a go at pond dipping, and identify any insects, fish, or amphibians you may find.

-Free event, no need to book but it is first come first served as limited space on the pond platform.
-No additional fee, included in entry price.
+No need to book but it is first come first served as limited space on the pond platform.
+No additional fee, included in entry price/membership.

 For more information please visit the National Trust website

-The event features over 800 cars of all marques, Mount Edgcumbe Classic & American Car Show is the biggest annual event held at this beautiful country park!
+The event features over 800 cars of all marques, Mount Edgcumbe Classic Car Show is the biggest annual event held at this beautiful country park!

 For more information please visit Cornwall Hospice Care website